CS2103AUG2016-T17-C1/addressbook-level4/docs/UserGuide.md

 #### Deleting a task : `delete`
 Deletes the specified task from the to-do list.
-Irreversible.<br>
+Can be reversed with `undo` command.<br>
 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`.